OWASP/Container-Security-Verification-Standard/README.md

 4. **There are already other documents that cover container security like the [CIS Docker Benchmark](https://www.cisecurity.org/benchmark/docker/) or [NIST Application Container Security Guide](https://nvlpubs.nist.gov/nistpubs/specialpublications/nist.sp.800-190.pdf).
 Why do we need the CSVS?**
   Existing documents often contain more than 100 pages or are using a lot of running text.
 We think there should be a clear standard that allows you to go through and actually verify your level of security related to container solutions.
 5. **Is there any referencing from the CSVS to other standards and vice-versa?**
-  Unfortunately not yet, mainly as the current release is only a draft which might change a lot till its final 1.0 release.
-But we made sure to cover at least the [CIS Docker Benchmark](https://www.cisecurity.org/benchmark/docker/) and [NIST Application Container Security Guide](https://nvlpubs.nist.gov/nistpubs/specialpublications/nist.sp.800-190.pdf).
+  Unfortunately not yet, but we made sure to cover at least the [CIS Docker Benchmark](https://www.cisecurity.org/benchmark/docker/) and [NIST Application Container Security Guide](https://nvlpubs.nist.gov/nistpubs/specialpublications/nist.sp.800-190.pdf).